Stamp Duty in South Australia (SA), Rates & Exemptions 2026

 Full stamp duty exemption for first home buyers purchasing new homes (abolished since June 2024).
 No exemption on established homes. $15,000 FHOG also available for new homes

-The threshold for first home buyer stamp duty concessions in South Australia is: Full exemption on new homes (no stamp duty for FHB since June 2024); FHOG applies to new homes up to $575,000.
+The threshold for first home buyer stamp duty concessions in South Australia is: Full exemption on new homes (no stamp duty for FHB since June 2024); $15,000 FHOG applies to new homes (no price cap since June 2024).
 Check with your state revenue office for the latest eligibility criteria and application process.

 Foreign Buyer Surcharge